The light-sheet microscope for large cleared samples

 - Sampling size: 3 μm × 3 μm

 LUXENDO's intuitive user interface offers a simple setup and execution of multidimensional experiments, while real-time control is handled by an embedded controller to ensure microsecond-precision timing independent of the PC’s performance fluctuations.

 Precise timing control of all connected devices is a prerequisite for reliable experimental outcomes.
 Full control of data streaming to storage as well as GPU-supported image processing further complements the overall performance.

 - Electronics, microscope software & computer

 - Embedded microscope software with an open communication interface: documented API, TCP/IP-based communication

-- Browser-based GUI for interactive microscope control and experiment design
+- Flexible GUI for interactive microscope control and experiment design

 - Computer with 256 GB RAM, Intel dual 8 core CPU